 Cognoscenti Cycles has narrowed the field considerably for the alloy rim options that we presently carry.
-We have partnered with a select number of companies to provide you with the best and most reliable alloy rims on the market, HED, Pacenti Cycle Design, Boyd Cycling, A-Force, DT Swiss and H Plus Son.
+We have partnered with a select number of companies to provide you with the best and most reliable alloy rims on the market, HED, Pacenti Cycle Design, Boyd Cycling, DT Swiss, A-Force , H Plus Son and Kinlin.
 These manufacturers provide us with a wide selection of alloy rims for almost any cycling discipline with very predictable quality control.
-If your needs fall outside of these 6 top makers I will make every effort to source what you desire.
+If your needs fall outside of these 7 top makers I will make every effort to source what you desire.

 - Alexrims: Alex Global Technology got started in 1992 with a concentration on high end rims made at their Alex Shan-Zhen Chinese factory.
 Alexrims has a fairly broad selection of different rim profiles for everything from road racing to MTB to Fatbikes and BMX riders.
 Their rim technology exploits some of the common approaches found in other leading rim manufacturers.
 Things like wear indicators on the sidewalls, proper eyelet construction and welded joints on some of their rims.
 They also use higher end material like Scandium for their Super Light rims.
 Some models are also tubeless ready.
 Distribution seems mainly concentrated in Asia at this time.

 - A-Force: A-Force is a relative newcomer to the world of alloy rims.
 After a successful fund raising effort founder Jan-Willem van Soest was able to realise his dreams to design and have manufactured his own rim.
 The AI-33 is a toroidally shaped 700C road rim made from AF9X-T6 alloy with a depth of 32.5mm.
 It employs a wider platform of 26.2 mm ( 19.2 mm internal width) which makes for an improved tire shape.
 They claim that it's dead easy to set up for tubeless use.
 At approximately 475 grams in weight it's a reasonably light rim.
-A-Force have decided upon internal nipples.
-Though this design looks stealthy it does demand that the tire be removed to enable future truing.
+A-Force have rims with both options of internal as well as external nipples.
+Though the internal nipple design looks stealthy it does demand that the tire be removed to enable future truing.
 Available in 20, 24 and 28 spoke hole counts.
 New rim designs are coming for the 2018 season.
 Stay tuned.